 - Bearer layer

 The bearer layer defines how the different mesh packets (Protocol Data Units or PDUs) are handled.
-There are two types of bearers of Bluetooth mesh bearers:
+There are two types of Bluetooth mesh bearers:

 - Advertising bearer: this bearer utilizes the advertising and scanning states of BLE devices.